MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-security-guide.md

 Spoofing occurs when the attacker determines and uses an IP address of a network, computer, or network component without being authorized to do so.
 A successful attack allows the attacker to operate as if the attacker is the entity normally identified by the IP address.

-AAAAAAAAA.

-Within the context of Teams, this situation comes into play only if an administrator has done both of the following:

-- Configured connections that support only Transmission Control Protocol (TCP) (which is not recommended, because TCP communications are unencrypted). **CAN THEY EVEN DO THIS WITH TEAMS?
-THIS WAS ORIGINAL SFB2010**
-- Marked the IP addresses of those connections as trusted hosts.

-This is less of a problem for **Transport Layer Security (TLS)** connections, as TLS authenticates all parties and encrypts all traffic.
+TLS authenticates all parties and encrypts all traffic.
 Using TLS prevents an attacker from performing IP address spoofing on a specific connection (for example, mutual TLS connections).
-But an attacker could still spoof the address of the DNS server that Teams uses **CAN IT THOUGH?!?!**.
+An attacker could still spoof the address of the DNS server.
 However, because authentication in Teams is performed with certificates, an attacker would not have a valid certificate required to spoof one of the parties in the communication.

 ### Man-in-the-Middle Attack

 A man-in-the-middle attack occurs when an attacker reroutes communication between two users through the attacker's computer without the knowledge of the two communicating users.
 The attacker can monitor and read the traffic before sending it on to the intended recipient.
 Each user in the communication unknowingly sends traffic to and receives traffic from the attacker, all while thinking they are communicating only with the intended user.
 This can happen if an attacker can modify Active Directory Domain Services to add his or her server as a trusted server or modify Domain Name System (DNS) to get clients to connect through the attacker on their way to the server.

-A man-in-the-middle attack can also occur with media traffic between two clients, except that in Teams point-to-point audio, video, and application sharing streams are encrypted with **SRTP - OR IS IT**, using cryptographic keys that are negotiated between the peers using Session Initiation Protocol (SIP) over TLS.
+A man-in-the-middle attack can also occur with media traffic between two clients, except that in Teams point-to-point audio, video, and application sharing streams are encrypted with SRTP  using cryptographic keys that are negotiated between the peers using Session Initiation Protocol (SIP) over TLS.

 ### RTP Replay Attack